logpai/loglizer/README.md

 ## Log data
-We have released a variety of log datasets in [loghub](https://github.com/logpai/loghub) for research purposes.
-If you are interested in these datasets, please request the logs through the link.
+We have released a set of labeled log datasets in [loghub](https://github.com/logpai/loghub) for research purposes.
+If you are interested in the datasets, please follow the link to submit your access request.

 ## Usage
 Please follow [the demo](./docs/demo.md) in the docs to get started.